DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The druid and blights attack on sight.
 On their first turn in combat, the druid uses their ***speed of the adder*** feature to cast the *faerie fire* spell as a bonus action, followed by a ***multiattack*** as their action.
 On their second turn, the druid casts *thunderwave* at 2nd level as a bonus action, followed by an additional ***multiattack*** as their action.

 > [!combat]- **Balancing the Cellar**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, and one CR 2 ally (Ireena Kolyana), and will consume approximately 19% of their total maximum hit points.
+> This combat encounter is a **bruising** combat encounter against a party of five 5th-level players, and one CR 1 ally (Ireena Kolyana), and will consume approximately 31% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of needle blights to four.
 > * ***Four Players.*** Reduce the number of needle blights to six.